Changing jobs? Make sure you get the salary bump you deserve

 A salary bump, as the name suggests, is the pay rise you get when changing jobs, which is most often achieved by changing companies.
 This dream scenario can become reality for many restless employees, but it’s not exactly a done deal.
-To make the move and make more, first we recommend that you set the conditions for success and brush up on your negotiating skills.
-Here are a few tips to stack the cards in your favour before your next job interview, when you come face to face with the recruiter of what may well be your future employer!
+To make the move and make more, first, we recommend that you set the conditions for success and brush up on your negotiating skills.
+Here are a few tips to stack the cards in your favor before your next job interview, when you come face to face with the recruiter of what may well be your future employer!

 Know your worth

 When it comes to defining their value on the job market, many candidates are at a loss—and understandably so.
 Nothing is harder than judging your literal worth as a professional, especially when you’re not up to date on current remuneration standards.
 Many of us are equally uncomfortable talking frankly about salary expectations during job interviews.
 However, to effectively negotiate your pay bump, you must first know what you’re worth.

 If you need some inspiration, use a tool such as an online salary checker.
 Using data from recent job adverts, such tools use position and job location to determine not only an average salary but also the highest and lowest salaries for that position.

 Brush up on the company’s salary policy and industry practices